Operation 1111: Fighting along the Karenni-Shan Border area

 In late November, a small detachment of 80 Junta troops heading for Loikaw from Mobye were attacked and suffered some 30 dead.
 At the same time-frame, fighting in Pekhon is causing displacement of Civilians.
 Including with Junta airstrikes on Pekhon.
 While the Irrawaddy reports Pekhon has been taken, unlike concurrent reports by Bni Online and KT News, which report fighting in Pekhon.

 The Frontier Myanmar also reported Pekhon was taken, but already in October.
 While the Irrawaddy reports major fighting in Mobye for control of the Pekon-Moebye-Loikaw road.
 With Mobye sitting in a 'critical junction'.
 Quoting a Pekhon PDF member saying "The regime has gathered around 500 troops in Pekon.
 It is trying to break through to the Battalion 422 base, backed by shelling from artillery units in Pekon and Loikaw,".
 While also stating fighting was occurring on the outskirts of Loikaw itself.
 With Nan Mae Khon being a goal of the Tatmadaws push.
 With Tatmadaw using drone strikes in Mobye.
 In early December, claims of chemical weapons use surface in fight for Mobye.

 By mid December, arrests and gunfire were reported from Loikaw.

-Bombardment in villages east of Pekhon Lake force civilians to flee, despite this area not currently being seeing fighting.
+Bombardment in villages east of Pekhon Lake forces civilians to flee, despite this area not currently seeing fighting.
 While the PNO have been fighting in the townships of Pinlaung, Hsihseng, and Pekon.

 In December, while all this fighting is going on, Pro-Junta sources report fears of a second push to take Loikaw by KNDF since Operation 1111 started.
 Stating fighting is occurring in 'Bawlakhe, Hpruso, Hpasawng, Demoso, Moebye, and Pekon' and estimating a battle for Loikaw is on the horizon for 2025.
 While around the New Year, Khun Be Du, chairperson of the Karenni National Defense Force (KNDF) said; "In 2025, we will strive to decisively take over the junta's camps in Kayah [Karenni] State.
 We call on the people to support and encourage us."
-In November the Irrawaddy reported a military build-up in Loikaw of 4,000 troops.
+In November, the Irrawaddy reported a military build-up in Loikaw of 4,000 troops.

 Since November, according to the Irrawaddy, both the Junta and the Pa-O National Army have been on the offensive to retake territory from the Karenni Resistance.

 With late December civilians having fled from Mobye, Pekhon and Loikaw.
 Tatmadaw is seeing setbacks in their offensive against the Karenni, with the Mellyu base, Shadaw Township falling to the Karenni Army.
 The base had 80 troops.